 Dallas Oil Rig Injury Lawyer

-If you or a loved one was injured while working on an offshore oil rig – or while performing any oil worker job – contact the Dallas personal injury attorneys at The Queenan Law Firm.
+If you or a loved one was injured while working on an offshore oil rig – or while performing any oil worker job – contact a Dallas personal injury lawyer at The Queenan Law Firm.
 Our attorneys represent victims of hand injuries and other serious injuries in the oil industry.
-To schedule a free consultation on your case, contact our law offices today at (817) 719-8082.
+To schedule a free consultation on your case, contact our law offices today at (817) 476-1797.